Idea-Pool/aws-testing/docs/testing-types/infrastructure-testing.md

 Infrastructure testing can be broadly categorized into two main types: static testing and dynamic testing.

+{: .important }
+We will list typical test cases for both static and dynamic infrastructure testing for each AWS Service in the **AWS Services** section.

 ### Static Testing

 Static testing plays a critical role in catching potential issues early in the deployment process.
 It involves validating the IaC templates for their correctness and reliability.